 Autism is when people have long-term developmental differences that affect their style of communication, sensory experiences, repetitive interests, and social interactions.

-This often also impacts their learning, ways of paying attention, and intensity of their emotions.
+This often also impacts their learning, ways of paying attention, and the intensity of their emotions.

 At Sevens Creek Psychology we assess and diagnose autism in children and adults in a neuroaffirming way.
 We work with people once diagnosed to help them face the challenges of living with this neurodiversity.